intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 On the server side, the `tcp_info` structure can be decorated with performance information from other layers to give richer data set.

-### Efficient collaboration between hardware and transport protocols {#discussions-cross-layer-hw-tp}
+### Efficient Collaboration Between Hardware and Transport Protocols {#discussions-cross-layer-hw-tp}

 With the advent of the L4S congestion notification and control, there's even higher need for the transport protocols and the underlying hardware to work in unison.